nabila-natasha/mercedes-snowflake-analytics/powerbi/README.md

 # 1. Used Car Analytics

-The Used Vehicle dashboard provides market-oriented analysis of Mercedes-Benz used vehicles.
+The Used Car dashboard provides market-oriented analysis of Mercedes-Benz used vehicles.

 ### Key analysis
 - Total vehicles
 - Average price
 - Average MPG